wp-plugins/social-connect-widget/readme.txt

 Some Formatting Tips

 * If you would rather not display one of the icons simply leave the corresponding text area blank on the settings page and it won't be shown.
-* If you know CSS then you can change the spacing between icons according to your WordPress Blog/Site.
-Go to WP Dashboard > Plugins > Editor > select Social Connections Widget > Edit social-connect-widget/css/socialConnect-style.css
+* The spacing between icons may now be set from the Settings > Social Connect Widget page directly.

 == Frequently Asked Questions ==